notifhy/frontend/privacy.md

 Our application contains links to other websites.
 Our Privacy Policy only applies to our application, so if you click on a link to another website or application, you should read their Privacy Policy.

 ## Changes to Our Privacy Policy
 We may update our Privacy Policy from time to time.
-Thus, we advise you to review this page periodically for any changes. we will notify you of any changes by posting the new Privacy Policy on this page.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

-This policy is not in effect.
+This policy is effective as of February 13th, 2022.

 ## Contact Us
-If you have any questions about this application's Privacy Policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us at attituding@outlook.com or by Attituding#6517 on Discord where possible.
+If you have any questions about this application's Privacy Policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us at attituding@outlook.com.